Content code

 Corps

-An ecosystem is made up of the interactions between a natural environment and all the living organisms (animals and plants) that live there.
-For example, a lake’s ecosystem contains water, silt, algae and fish.
-There are also other factors that influence the environment, such as the climate in which the lake is located or pollution created by the waste that is dumped into it.
+An ecosystem refers to the interactions between all the living species (animals and plants) in a natural environment.
+For example, a lake’s ecosystem contains water, mud, algae and fish.
+Other factors influence a lake’s environment, such as climate and pollution.

-The ecological footprint measures the area of land or water required for an individual, company or country to support their way of life or activities.
-It includes all the resources consumed to meet the person’s needs and dispose of the waste generated.
+The ecological footprint is an estimate of the surface area of land or water required for an individual, company or country to support their way of life or activities.
+It includes all the resources needed to meet their needs and to ensure the disposal of the waste they produce.

 Content